hoprnet/docs-rpch-net/docs/tutorial-extras/Running-RPCh-on-block-wallet.md

 ![Setup BlockWallet](/img/BlockWallet_start_up_3.png)

 That’s all!
 Just set up the wallet as prompted, and all your Gnosis chain transactions will be completely private!
+Make sure you use the Network `Gnosis on RPCh`.

 Here's a short tutorial of the installation process: